 When, in the first ballot, no candidate has obtained 71% of the votes cast, a second ballot shall be held.
 In the second ballot, in cases where there are only two candidates, the candidate obtaining the higher number of votes is elected.
 In cases where there are more than two candidates, if none of them has obtained 71% of the votes, a third and final ballot shall be held among the two candidates who have obtained the highest number of votes in the second ballot.
 The candidate obtaining the higher number of votes in the third ballot is then elected.

 The TSG or WG Chair shall be responsible for the voting process and shall ensure that confidentiality is maintained.

+If an election is held during an electronic meeting, the voting shall use the voting procedures described in Article 26.

 top